openfun/openshift-docker/README.md

 # OpenShift Docker

-This repository contains the docker image sources used in FUN's new OpenShift-based infrastructure to run Open-edX.
+This repository contains the docker image sources used in FUN's new OpenShift-based infrastructure to run Open-edX, DjangoCMS and other applications.

 ## Usage